SaraLerma/The-Pragmatic-Programmer/README.md

 Technical debt (aka software rot) is like a broken window in a house.
 Ignoring a broken situation reinforces the idea that you don't care and nothing can be fixed.
 In this way, negative thoughts are spread among team members creating a vicious spiral.
 People lose the will to fight entropy because they perceive that no one else cares.

-**Don’t live with broken windows unrepaired** like bad designs, wrong decisions, or poor code.
+<span style="color:lightgreen;">**Don’t live with broken windows unrepaired**</span> like bad designs, wrong decisions, or poor code.

 ## 4. Stone Soup and Boiled Frogs

-If you think something needs to be changed, **be a catalyst for change** – develop the proposal, show people and say "it would be better if we added…" and they will ask and will join an ongoing success.
+If you think something needs to be changed, <span style="color:lightgreen;">**be a catalyst for change**</span> – develop the proposal, show people and say "it would be better if we added…" and they will ask and will join an ongoing success.
 You can’t force change on people.
 Instead, show them how the future might be and help them participate in creating it.

 On the other side, keep an eye on the big picture, don’t get so engrossed in the details that you forget to check what’s happening around you.
 Review what is happening around you, not just what you are doing (the frog just doesn’t notice the change).